IsaacVerm/isaac-blog/minimal-tested-app/README.md

 ### Git

 So in order to deploy we have to make a small detour to Git.

-We don't have to interact with the Git language directly but can use an application which helps us.
-The instructions on GitHub should be clear:
+To work with Git we can either use an application or the command line.
+Although using an application seems the easiest way it's actually the hardest way.
+If you use git it's important to know what is really happening and I find it's hard to see that with an application.

+We use Git because it helps tracking changes between files.
+It also helps us to save our code safely on a server, so not on your own computer.

+The most important thing to know about Git is the [different stages a file can be in](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).

+All we want to do is put our files on a server so we'll need to do the following:

+- install Git
 - create a GitHub account
-- download GitHub Desktop
 - create a repository
 - clone the repository
+- add changes to staging
 - commit changes
 - push changes to server

+Installing Git [depends on the operating system](https://www.atlassian.com/git/tutorials/install-git) you're using.

 Cloning means you copy the code that's on the server to your own computer.